spurll/spellbook/examples/omnibus.md

 * ¾ dram stem of poplar
 * 8 lots tail of pidgeon
 * ½ peck petal of cinnamon
-* 8 pecks prisine tooth of hedgehog
+* 8 pecks pristine tooth of hedgehog
 * 8 grains egg of mouse, pulverized

 ### Directions